DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 [^70]: See P. Batty, *Governing Cultural Difference: The Incorporation
-    of the Aboriginal Subject into the Mechanisms of Government with Reference to the Development of Aboriginal Radio and Television in Central Australia,* Adelaide: University of South Australia, 2003.
+    of the Aboriginal Subject into the Mechanisms of Government with Reference to the Development of Aboriginal Radio and Television in Central Australia,* Adelaide: University of South Australia, 2003; M. Hinkson, ‘What's in a Dedication?
+On Being a Warlpiri DJ’, *The

-    M. Hinkson, ‘What's in a Dedication?
-On Being a Warlpiri DJ’, *The Australian Journal of Anthropology* 15.2 (2004).
+    Australian Journal of Anthropology* 15.2 (2004).

-[^71]: Hinkson, ‘What's in a Dedication?
-On Being a Warlpiri DJ’:110.
+[^71]: Hinkson, ‘What's in a Dedication?’:110.

-[^72]: Rennie et al., ‘At Home on the Outstation: Barriers to Home
+[^72]: Rennie et al., ‘At Home on the Outstation’.
-    Internet in Remote Indigenous Communities’.

 [^73]: C. Sandvig, ‘The Internet as an Infrastructure’ in W.H.
 Dutton
     (ed.) *The Oxford Handbook of Internet Studies*, Oxford: